virtouso/Tactical-RPG-Test/README.md

 - could use pooling but as object get instantiate at the start and there are not too many, it was not needed.
 - tanks and towers are not injected so they are not accessible to DI framework.
 - could not find good audio effects but by just placing good audio files, they should work as there are audio sources on objects and they get called by events
+- some long functions on matchQueryUtility but they are understandable.